Fit as a Mama Bear

 Can you make this protein oatmeal ahead of time?

 Yes!
-You can make the maple pecan oatmeal ahead of time, store in the fridge and reheat it.
+You can make the maple pecan oatmeal ahead of time, store in the fridge, and reheat it.
 When reheating, just add a splash of almond milk (about ⅓ cup) and heat on low. this will help keep the high-protein oatmeal creamy.

 Is it okay to eat oatmeal every day?

-Oatmeal itself is a great food but can be very high in calories and carbohydrates.
+Oatmeal itself is a great food, but can be very high in calories and carbohydrates.
 Depending on your personal goals, use this oatmeal as a post-workout snack or opt to have it only a couple of times per week on higher training days to help refuel your muscles.

-More High Protein Recipes You'll Love
+More High Protein Oatmeal Recipes

 • High protein granola